-ТОРІС DESCRIPTION REPORT LOCATION OR DIRECT ANSWER GENERAL DISCLOSURES ORGANIZATIONAL PROFILE 102-1 Name of the organization Our Company 102-2 Activities, brands, products and services Our Company; 10-K page 4 102-3 Location of headquarters Our Company; 10-K page 1 102-4 Location of operations Our Company; 10-K page 4-5 102-5 Ownership and legal form Our Company; 10-K page 1 102-6 Markets served Our Company, 10-K page 4-5 102-7 Scale of the organization Our Company; 10-K page 4-6 102-8 Information on employees Our Company; Our Employees and other workers Our Company; Our Employees Our supply chain includes its corporate operations and portfolio properties.
+TOPIC DESCRIPTION REPORT LOCATION OR DIRECT ANSWER GENERAL DISCLOSURES ORGANIZATIONAL PROFILI E 102-1 Name of the organization Our Company 102-2 Activities, brands, products and services Our Company; 10-K page 4 102-3 Location of headquarters Our Company; 10-K page 1 102-4 Location of operations Our Company; 10-K page 4-5 102-5 Ownership and legal form Our Company; 10-K page 1 102-6 Markets served Our Company, 10-K page 4-5 102-7 Scale of the organization Our Company; 10-K page 4-6 102-8 Information on employees Our Company; Our Employees 102-9 Supply Chain Our supply chain includes its corporate operations and portfolio properties.
 Through new development projects and ongoing operations of existing buildings, we engage with several third-party suppliers for the procurement of materials and services.
-We expect our vendors to self- monitor their compliance with our Vendor Code of Conduct.
-Our organization moved from mixed portfolio to multifamily focused portfolio, disposing of most commercial assets (apart from one building).
+We expect our vendors to selfmonitor their compliance with our Vendor Code of Conduct.
+102-10 Significant changes to organization and supply chain COVID-19 minorly impacted supply chains, but did not significantly disrupt the proper operations of the properties.
+102-11 Precautionary Principle or approach Elme does not currently address the Precautionary Principle.